touhouworldcup/thprac/README.md

 thprac will also automatically save the options you selected into any replay saved.
 When playing back the replay, thprac will automatically apply said options. **Replays saved while thprac is active using "Custom" mode will NOT work with the unmodified game.**

-## <a name="backspace-menu"></a> **Backspace Menu**
+## <a name="backspace-menu"></a> **Quick Menu**
-In any supported game **(except Touhou 9 and 19)**, you can press the **backspace** key to enter the backspace menu.
+In any supported game **(except Touhou 9 and 19)**, you can press the **`Backspace`** key to enter the Quick Menu.
 This menu shows a variety of options that can be activated using the function (F) keys.

 These options are always clickable, meaning you can interact with them using a mouse on a desktop computer or by tapping on them with your left thumb when using a Steam Deck.
-To use this feature on the Steam Deck, map the backspace key in Steam Input.
+To use this feature on the Steam Deck, map the **`Backspace`** key in Steam Input.

+The hotkey for this menu can be changed from the launcher's settings tab to a different key or combination of keys if you want it bound to something else.

 ![Unconnected Marketeers](https://user-images.githubusercontent.com/23106652/174434813-73748a66-0f6d-4c6e-9f3a-895a49b93434.png)
 ![Wily Beast and Weakest Creature](https://user-images.githubusercontent.com/23106652/174434834-6bd93104-1ed2-48ae-a440-9d9cb871ea03.png)

 ## <a name="advanced-options"></a> **Advanced Options**
-In any supported game, you may use the F12 key to access the advanced options; these options may offer fixes or patches related to the game or other quality of life features.
+In any supported game **(except Touhou 9 and 19)**, you may use the **`F12`** key to access the Advanced Options; these options may offer fixes or patches related to the game or other quality of life features.

+Like the Quick Menu, the hotkey for this can also be changed from the launcher's settings tab.

 ![Imperishable Night](https://user-images.githubusercontent.com/23106652/174434977-683da583-324b-4bd5-8408-13373dfd5a93.png)
 ![Unconnected Marketeers](https://user-images.githubusercontent.com/23106652/174435006-e906d30d-0ef5-4930-ae57-1f0919beb5af.png)